-In the mid-1980s, production incentives and price guarantees for meat and wool were removed over a short period.
-Farmers suddenly had to face the reality of the free market, and product prices fell sharply.
-Farmers with a lot of debt went bankrupt, and many had to work away from their farms to survive financially.
+In the mid-1980s, production incentives and price guarantees for meat and wool were abruptly removed.
+Farmers had to face the reality of the free market, and prices fell sharply.
+Some heavily indebted farmers went bankrupt, and many had to find off-farm work to survive financially.
 Sheep numbers declined.
-In this cartoon Eric Heath proposes alternative roles for the country’s surplus sheep.
+In this cartoon, Eric Heath proposes alternative roles for the country’s surplus sheep.

 Using this item